Policy adopted May 2010

 Minister means the Minister administering the NPW Act.

-National parks legislation means the NPW Act, the NPW Regulation, the Threatened Species Conservation Act 1995 and the Wilderness Act 1987.
+National parks legislation means the NPW Act, the NPW Regulation, the Biodiversity Conservation Act 2016 (BC Act) and the Wilderness Act 1987 (Wilderness Act).

 News and current affairs means programs or footage filmed to relay information about recent events or happenings and includes filming of segments related to weather reporting.
 It is limited to the duration of a specific event with a discrete (though not necessarily pre-defined) timeframe, and has negligible impact on the environment.